 Our principal commitments consist of obligations for office space under non-cancelable operating leases with various expiration dates through 2029 as well as repayment of borrowings under our Revolving Credit Facility and Notes.
-Refer to Note 17 - Commitments and Contingencies in our consolidated financial statements included elsewhere in this prospectus for more details.
+Refer to Note 17 - Commitments and Contingencies in our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more details.